segmentstream-com/segmentstream-com.github.io/_docs/guides/google-sheets-cost-data-import.md

 4. Click **Authenticate with Google** and go through the authentication flow.
 5. In the **Google Spreadsheet URL** field specify the URL of the sheet that you want to import.
 6. If you want to load data only from a specific range, define it in the **Range** field.
 Otherwise leave it empty.
-7. Map sheet columns to specific data types:
+7. Map sheet columns to proper data types:
    * **date** -> `DATE`
    * **cost** -> `FLOAT`
    * **impressions** -> `INTEGER`